pungtas/tyron.js/files/CONTRIBUTING.md

 Thanks for your interest in contributing to this project.

 It'd be so cool to have a growing number of contributors, and you are encouraged to become one of them!
-That would help tyron to achieve its purpose:
+That would help Tyron to achieve its purpose:

 ```rust
 To give people sovereignty over their data